-Joe received invaluable training for a number of years in the 1950’s when he worked with the famed winemaker and soils expert Andre Tchelistcheff at Beaulieu Vineyard.
-And right before starting Heitz Cellar Joe was a professor and helped setup the enology department at Fresno State in the late 1950’s.
+Joe received invaluable training for a number of years in the 1950s when he worked with the famed winemaker and soils expert André Tchelistcheff at Beaulieu Vineyard.
+And right before starting Heitz Cellar Joe was a professor and helped setup the enology department at Fresno State in the late 1950s.

 Joe’s introduction to their St. Helena property came about because of a conversation he had with long time Napa vintner Hanns Kornell (proprietor at the time of Kornell Champagne Cellars located on site of what is now Frank Family Vineyards).
 Hanns mentioned that an elderly gentleman, Leon Brendel (incidentally the first winemaker at Freemark Abbey) might be interested in selling his property and tiny winery just south of St. Helena.
-In fact he was, and in 1961 Joe and Alice purchased his 8.5 acres just south of St. Helena.
+In fact, he was, and in 1961 Joe and Alice purchased his 8.5 acres just south of St. Helena.
 Heitz Cellar made wine here for only a few years in a small building directly in front of/west of the current tasting salon building.
 At the time Brendel grew and made only one wine, an obscure varietal called Grignolino.
 Heitz Cellar still owns Brendel’s old sign winery welcoming visitors to come try his Grignolino which now hangs in the Brendel Wines tasting room in downtown Napa.

-Their first wines were not estate, but were rather purchased wines in cask or barrel and then bottled under Heitz Cellar.
-The earliest vintage of these wines that Joe purchased was a 1959 vintage Pinot Noir and several subsequent vintages including some Chardonnay.
-These wines were from Hanzell Vineyards near the town of Sonoma in Sonoma County – founder of Hanzell, Harold Zellerback passed away in 1963 and his wife Hana soon liquidated their inventory (including several vintages) and sold the property.
-As a result, some of the first Heitz sold wines were actually from Sonoma County rather then Napa.
-And Hanzell is still producing wine (no longer owned by the Zellerback family).
-Heitz also purchased Cabernet Sauvignon from Christian Brothers Winery and bottled it as his own.
+Their first wines were not estate but were rather purchased wines in cask or barrel and then bottled under Heitz Cellar.
+The earliest vintage of these wines that Joe purchased was a 1959 vintage Pinot Noir and several subsequent vintages including some Chardonnay from Hanzell Vineyards near the town of Sonoma in Sonoma County.
+Founder of Hanzell, Harold Zellerback passed away in 1963 and his wife Hana soon liquidated their inventory (including several vintages) and sold the property.
+As a result, some of the first Heitz sold wines were actually from Sonoma County rather than Napa Valley.
+Hanzell has been owned by the de Brye family since 1975 (since 1991, New York based Alexander de Brye).

 Several years later, looking to expand and needing more space for winery operations Joe remembered visiting the old Rossi Ranch at the end of Taplin Road years prior.
 He and Alice drove up to the ranch, walked up to the wooden porch and knocked on the door of the old white cottage.
 The owner at the time, Fred Holt & his wife Alice agreed to sell his property (no vines were planted here at that time) to Joe with a handshake that day.
-Others in the valley heard that Joe was buying the property and one individual offered a higher price – but was refused as Fred honored his handshake agreement with Joe.
+Others in the valley heard that Joe was buying the property and one individual offered a higher price but was refused as Fred honored his handshake agreement with Joe.
 Joe and Alice purchased this property in 1964 and lived in the old cottage for many years.
-A small guest house is located next to the winery across from the cottage – the Heitz family used to refer to this as the ‘Heitz Hilton’.
+A small guest house is located next to the winery across from the cottage; the Heitz family used to refer to this as the ‘Heitz Hilton’.

 The old stone gravity 2-level winery was built with rock quarried from nearby and dates from 1898.
 The foundation stone with the date and name of founder, Anton Rossi is located high up on the stone wall above the main winery entrance.
 After prohibition the winery was owned by a San Francisco restaurateur, A. Valenti (who wasn’t at the property very often).
 A Valenti sold the property to Fred Holt during World War II.

 The Heitz family removed the old redwood tanks from within the winery and replaced them with large oak tanks – each holding up to 1500 gallons.
-Walking into this part of the winery is like walking back decades – these old tanks continue to be used for aging their wines.
+Walking into this part of the winery is like walking back decades; these old tanks continue to be used for aging their wines.
 The bung holes are plugged with wooden bungs and beeswax is used to seal any leaks.

 When deciding upon a label Joe decided to see what his family could come up with.
 David Heitz who was only 10 at the time drew a basic stick man holding up a glass of wine framed by barrels of wine in the background.
 Liking what he saw, Joe brought this raw drawing to noted painter, printmaker, muralist, and illustrator Mallette Dean who then fine-tuned the original drawing.
 A beautiful mosaic of the Heitz Cellar label hangs on an exterior wall of the old cottage.